JWSaye/jetbot-gazebo-sim/README.md

-# jetbot_gazebo
+# Gazebo Environments for JetBot

-Gazebo environments for testing JetBot navigation and perception algorithms
+Gazebo environments for testing JetBot navigation and perception algorithms.